espressif/esp-idf/README.md

 `make app-flash` will automatically rebuild the app if it needs it.

-(There's no downside to reflashing the bootloader and partition table each time, if they haven't changed.)
+(In normal development there's no downside to reflashing the bootloader and partition table each time, if they haven't changed.)

 ## Parallel Builds